AJS Motorcycles

 Model 'B' is pictured below

 In 1914 the company became "A.J.
-Stevens (1914) Ltd", and to meet increased demand AJS moved to a new factory in Graiseley House, a short distance south of the Retreat Street premises, which became the company's office and repair department.
+Stevens (1914) Ltd", and to meet the increased demand AJS moved to a new factory in Graiseley House, a short distance south of the Retreat Street premises, which then became the company's office and repair department.
 The 349-cc machine was most in demand, but the company also produced an 800 cc (6 hp) V-twin.

-Ministry of Munitions restrictions were lifted in January 1919 and production of a much improved 350 resumed in 1920.
+Ministry of Munitions restrictions were lifted in January 1919 and production of an improved 350cc resumed in 1920.
 The side-valve engine was replaced by a new overhead-valve design.
-It also had internal expanding brakes and chain primary drive.
-Cyril Williams won the first post war 1920 Isle of Man TT Junior race on his 350.
-AJS also took the first four places in the 1921 Isle of Man TT, and Howard R Davies bettered his 2nd place in the Junior by winning the Senior on the same 350 cc AJS.
-This was the first time a 350 had won the 500 cc Senior TT race.
-In 1922 Tom Sheard won the Junior on an AJS, with G Grinton, also on an AJS, taking 2nd.
+It had internal expanding brakes and a chain primary drive.
+Cyril Williams won the 1920 Isle of Man TT Junior race on his 350cc.
+AJS also took the first four places in the 1921 Isle of Man TT, and Howard R Davies won the Senior on the same 350cc AJS, he had raced in the Junior.
+The first time a 350cc had won the 500cc Senior TT race.

 In 1929 the AJS range consisted of:

-• M1 Deluxe 996 cc side-valve V-twin - £76.
+- M1 Deluxe 996 cc side-valve V-twin - £76.
 10s, 0d

-• M2 Standard 996 cc side-valve V-twin - £66.
+- M2 Standard 996 cc side-valve V-twin - £66.
 0s.
 0d

-• M3 Deluxe Touring 349 cc side-valve single - £48.
+- M3 Deluxe Touring 349 cc side-valve single - £48.
 10s.
 0d

-• M4 Deluxe Sporting 349 cc side-valve single - £48.
+- M4 Deluxe Sporting 349 cc side-valve single - £48.
 10s.
 0d

-• M5 Standard Sporting 349 cc side-valve single - £45.
+- M5 Standard Sporting 349 cc side-valve single - £45.
 0s 0d

-• M6 349 cc overhead-valve single - £54.10s.
+- M6 349 cc overhead-valve single - £54.10s.
 0d (twin port), £52.
 0s.
 0d (single port)

-• M7 349 cc overhead-camshaft single - £62.
+Sports 349 cc overhead-valve single - £62.
+0s 0d - M7 349 cc overhead-camshaft single - £62.
 0s.
 0d

-• M8 498 cc overhead-valve single - £62.
+- M8 498 cc overhead-valve single - £62.
 0s.
 0d (twin port), £59.
 10s.
 0d (single port)

-• M9 Deluxe Touring 498 cc side-valve - £54.
+Sports 498 cc overhead-valve single - £72 0s.
+0d - M9 Deluxe Touring 498 cc side-valve - £54.
 0s 0d

-• M10 498 cc overhead-camshaft single - £72.
+- M10 498 cc overhead-camshaft single - £72.
 0s.
 0d

-• M12 Lightweight 248 cc side-valve single - £39, 7s.
+- M12 Lightweight 248 cc side-valve single - £39, 7s.
 6d

 Several of these were intended to pull one of the 12 AJS sidecars produced by the company, including sports, touring and commercial models.